Task Force for the Future

 Below are the preliminary reports and supporting documents of the Task Force for the Future findings.

-The Task Force for the Future, to be chaired by Interim Provost and Senior Vice President for Academic Affairs James McCarthy, with representatives from across Baruch, will marshal the deep experience and knowledge bases that faculty and staff possess to help reimagine what the future of Baruch will be as a leading educational institution, especially as one that continues to set the standards for academic excellence and as a powerful engine of social and economic mobility.
+The Task Force for the Future, to be chaired by Interim Provost and Senior Vice President for Academic Affairs Myung-Soo Lee, with representatives from across Baruch, will marshal the deep experience and knowledge bases that faculty and staff possess to help reimagine what the future of Baruch will be as a leading educational institution, especially as one that continues to set the standards for academic excellence and as a powerful engine of social and economic mobility.

 - Edward Adams, Registrar’s Office